Business

 Microsoft’s history with the OSI began in 2005 with the submission of the Microsoft Community License.
 In August of 2007, it submitted its Microsoft Permissive License.

-Perhaps the open source software community really started taking Microsoft more seriously when the company released its .Net framework in 2014 under an open source license.
+Perhaps the open-source software community really started taking Microsoft more seriously when the company released its .Net framework under an open-source license in 2014.

 Since then, Microsoft has increased its participation in the community, releasing products like Visual Studio Code and Typescript to open source.